samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 - Short sessions.
 If a users bounces within a few seconds of initialization, the SDK may not have time to upload replay data.
 - Page instrumentation.
 If Session Replay isn't implemented on all pages a user visits, their session may not capture properly.
 - Replays older than the set [retention period](#retention-period) (defaults to 90 days).

+### Session Replay shows warnings in the user's browser console

+Session Replay provides a `logLevel` configuration setting to customize the level of error that Session Replay logs to the console.
+Decrease the level of logging to mitigate JavaScript errors in the console.